Several Linked Businesses

 - Costs & Contract: National Merchant Center offers a three-year contract through First Data with a Liquidated Damages-style early termination fee.

-- BBB Rating: National Merchant Center has an “A+” rating and has received 1 complaint and 1 review in the past 3 years.
+- BBB Rating: National Merchant Center has an “A+” rating and has received no complaints and no reviews in the past 3 years.
 The company has been accredited by the Better Business Bureau since 2019.

 - Sales & Marketing: National Merchant Center appears to hire independent sales representatives and has received some serious complaints about its sales practices.